ibm-cloud-docs/sap-hana-power/hana-power-size-server.md

 * [Click here](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html#categories=IBM%20Cloud){: external} to find certified profiles for {{site.data.keyword.cloud}}.
 * [Click here](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/power-systems.html){: external} to find certified profiles for {{site.data.keyword.IBM}} {{site.data.keyword.powerSys_notm}}s.

 When you create a {{site.data.keyword.powerSys_notm}} by using the {{site.data.keyword.cloud}} console, you select an instance profile with a predefined number of CPUs and memory size that suits your workload.
 While your data must fit into the instance memory, choosing an instance profile with more CPUs improves performance.
-For more information, see [Creating a {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server).
+Instances are structured with a standardized naming convention as follows: `AAA-BBxCCCC`

+Where:

+`AAA` = One of the following profile types that are associated with the required Service Level Agreements (SLAs):

+* `npd` = Non-Product Development for testing or development use only, using 480:1 memory:core ratios.
+Not intended for production deployments; not supported or certified by SAP production.
+* `umh` = Ultra Memory HANA for OLTP using 240:1 memory:core ratios
+* `mh1` = High Memory for OLAP using 180:1 memory:core ratios
+* `bh1` = Balanced for OLAP using 100:1 memory:core ratios
+* `ch1` = Compute Intensive for OLAP using 50:1 memory:core ratios

+`BB` = The number of CPU cores

+`CCCC` = The amount of available reserved RAM memory in GB

 ## Migrating an existing SAP system